 Two degree options are offered: a Bachelor of Science in Business Administration (B.S.B.A.) with a major in Quantitative Economics, and a Bachelor of Arts (B.A.) with a major in Quantitative Economics.
 Students who choose the B.S.B.A. degree should enroll in the College of Business and Public Administration.
-Students who choose the B.A. degree may enroll in either the College of Business and Public Administration or the College of Arts and Sciences.
+Students who choose the B.A. degree should enroll in the College of Arts and Sciences.
 Students earning the B.S.B.A. degree must also complete the required business core curriculum.

 All programs are to be planned in careful consideration with a departmental advisor and be approved by that advisor.

-Students who choose the B.A. degree may enroll in either the College of Business and Public Administration or the College of Arts and Sciences.
+Students who choose the B.A. degree must enroll in the College of Arts and Sciences

 |MATH 080 - Linear Algebra||3|

 |MATH 100 - Calculus III||3|